Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 * Execute your test from a console or your IDE
   (i.e. programming IDE, not Selenium-IDE)

-For more on python client driver configuration see the appendix :ref:`Python Client Driver Configuration <configuring-selenium-RC-python-reference>`.
+For specific details on python client driver configuration see the appendix :ref:`Python Client Driver Configuration <configuring-selenium-RC-python-reference>`.

 .NET client driver configuration